 Yemen, in the Middle East, is experiencing the worst humanitarian crisis in the world.
-Today, more than 11 million children - nearly half the entire population of Australia - are in dire need of food, medical treatment, education, water and sanitation.
-UNICEF is one of the few international aid agencies working in Yemen to get these millions of children and their families the humanitarian support they so urgently need.
+Today, over 24 million people, including more than 11 million children - nearly half the entire population of Australia - are in dire need of food, medical treatment, education, water and sanitation.
+UNICEF is one of the few international aid agencies working in Yemen to get these millions of children and their families the humanitarian aid they so urgently need.
 Every day our teams on the ground are delivering the essentials like medicine, food, clean water to thousands of Yemeni children.
 But we still have so much more to do, and we need your help.

 Despite our best efforts, life is continuing to get worse for children in Yemen.
 The most recent attack in Hajjah, in north-western Yemen, took yet another devastating toll on children.

 Twelve were killed while at home and another 14 injured.